ArshiaZHassan/ONION_git/README.md

      │   ├── ...                                                      # Directories from FLEX package

 ## Run instruction
 -Required packages and dependencies should be installed prior to running the scripts.
-Required packages are listed in the <--->.
+Required packages are listed in the 'R packages'.
 -Run from inside src directory in the given order.
 Some scripts are dependent on outputs from other scripts.
 Please refer to <---> for script dependency.

      Rscript pre_process.R